-My current fitness regimen typically includes six days of workouts a week, alternating cardio with strength training, as well as one rest day.
+My current fitness regimen typically includes five or six days of workouts a week, alternating cardio with strength training, as well as one rest day.
 You may see a detailed summary of my daily workouts here.

 I am convinced that most people’s phobia with running is purely mental.
 There are so many training programs out there for novice runners and they can transform even the most hard-core "non-runner" into a marathoner.

 My best friends in high school dubbed me "the bottomless pit" for my ability to eat copious amounts of food all the time.
 I love food and I love preparing a good meal or baking a fresh batch of cookies.